Elisp: Buffer Functions

 (with-temp-buffer &rest BODY)

-💡 TIP: when you have a string and you want to do more than few text manipulation to it, best is to create a temp buffer with this function and call lots text processing functions on it, instead of calling many string manipulation functions with string. because in emacs, there are a lot powerful functions on buffer text, but modifying string is expensive.
+💡 TIP: when you have a big text and you want to do a lot modification on it, best is to create a temp buffer and edit.
 Use buffer-substring to turn back into a string.
+Also useful is insert-file-contents .

 ;; use a temp buffer to manipulate string